hasmhib/unit2-2024/README.md

 <img width="max" alt="Screenshot 2023-12-12 at 11 31 56 PM" src="https://github.com/hasmhib/unit2-2024/assets/142870448/b943561e-3fb2-40af-a152-367dd1994482">

 ## Smoothing these raw graphs to visualize the data easily

+The clients wants easy visualization, as may difficult for them only the raw graph.
+Therefore, in this code, I define a function named smoothing to apply a simple moving average smoothing technique to a list of values so that the clients can visualize more easily.
+The function takes two parameters, a list of values and size_window parameter with a default value of 5.
+I used through the list in steps of size_window, calculating the mean of each window of values.
+I sum the values in the current window and divide by the window size to get the average.
+I then store a tuple containing the window's starting index and the calculated mean in smoothed_values.
+This results in a list of tuples, each has the average value of a segment of the list.

 **code4** show the code to make a smooth graph
 ```.py
 def smoothing(values:[], size_window:int=5):